vito.

 01

 In ease-out, out ease-in.
 Arrivals decelerate; departures accelerate.
-Never the same curve for both.

 02